dcasota/azure-scripts/README.md

 2. your Azure VMware Solution Tenant (see [AVS](https://cloud.vmware.com/azure-vmware-solution))
 3. Azure Hyper-V ressources for testing purposes

-Most VMware appliances' OS is Photon OS, optimized to run best on ESXi.
+Most VMware appliances' OS is a striped-down, commercialized sort of Photon OS, optimized to run best on ESXi.
 This matches with cases one and two.

 For AVS Tenant and Azure Hyper-V ressources there is a ready-to-use TKG application Azure offering on top on Ubuntu: ```get-azvmimagesku -Location Switzerlandnorth -PublisherName vmware-inc -Offer tkg-capi```